SyedSaifi/web-crawler-api/README.md

 ## Limitations
-- The solutions work well for depth=1.
+- The solution work well for depth=1.
 In an ideal scenario for depth=n we would be running the crawler as a job, where a job from one domain name can be sent to a worker.
 This way we would be able to scale out of the application.
 - In the interest of time, I have not secured the API.
 This can be simply done though JWT, Oauth2 or OpenId.
 - For better caching, the cache providers like Redis, Caffeine, Couchbase, etc could have been configured.
 But to keep things simple and in the interest of time, I have used default provider by Spring Boot.